-Wurthymp Wood is a 17 acre / 6.9 hectare plot, forming part of a mixed woodland 30 acre farmland project planted by others in 2006.
+Wurthymp Wood is a 17 acre / 6.9 hectare plot, divested from a mixed woodland 30 acre farmland project planted by others in 2006.

 The woodland is privately owned and funded and is run on a break-even sustainable basis, resources are shared with the Meadowcopse Orchard Project a few miles to the north.

 The primary objectives are mixed:-

 a, Wildlife habitat conservation (trees, grassland and ponds).